spencerhusen/learn-katacoda/servicemesh/istio-fasttrack/05-faults.md

 The reviews section will show: **Sorry, product reviews are currently unavailable for this book**:

 ## Use tracing to identify the bug
-The reason that the entire reviews service has failed is because our BookInfo application has a bug.
+The reason that the entire reviews service has failed is because our Bookinfo application has a bug.
 The timeout between the `productpage` and `reviews` service is less (3s times 2 retries == 6s total) than the timeout between the reviews and ratings service (10s).
 These kinds of bugs can occur in typical enterprise applications where different teams develop different microservices independently.